Drivers Ed in West Virginia

 - Your responsibilities on the road.

-Before applying for your learner’s permit and taking the DMV written test, you should study the West Virginia Driver's Handbook.
+Before applying for your learner’s permit and taking the DMV written permit test, you should study the West Virginia Driver's Handbook.

 To learn how to obtain your learner’s permit, please visit our Drivers Permits in West Virginia page.